kaptajnen/sortberg/README.md

 Grouping example
 ----------------
-By giving rows a special (details by default) class they can be marked as "belonging" to previous row.
-When sorting these special rows will stay below their original row
+By giving rows a special ("details" by default) class they can be marked as "belonging" to the previous row.
+When sorting, these special rows will stay below their original row

 	<table>
 		<thead>